hvitis/OpenSourceBookQuotes/content/poor-father-rich-father.md

 > El miedo es lo que hace que la mayoria de la gente trabaje para consequir dinero: el miedo a no poder pagar sus facturas; el miedo a ser despedidos; el miedo a no tener suficiente dinero y el miedo a empezar de nuevo.

 This book is for everyone since it can help just about anyone.
-First I was thinking that author generalizes to get more readers and not everyone will have his own company because not everyone has qualities of enterprenuer or a leader.
+First I was thinking that author generalizes to get more readers and not everyone will have his own company because not everyone has qualities of entrepreneur or a leader.
 Later I understood that this book can help also people who want to have a better job, or maybe they want to change the attitude in their work and "unslave" a bit.
 Pushing a bit towards the light is always good.

 > Muchos desean consequir dinero porque creen que con el pueden comprar felicidad.
 Sin embargo, la felicidad que trae el dinero consigo dura poco.

 Sometimes I find myself really dreaming about an object, for example about a car that I don't need or another unicycle.
-It is true that the power of marketing and our times planted a seed in peoples head that objects bring happiness and it's true, a new Tesla would make me really happy, but after that I would got accusstomed to it and I would not use it much.
+It is true that the power of marketing and our times planted a seed in peoples head that objects bring happiness and it's true, a new Tesla would make me really happy, but after that I would got accustomed to it and I would not use it much.
 It's crucial to buy things that are really necessary but how to do it?
 Postpone the shopping as long as possible?

 > En realidad lo que me interesa no es que aprendais a hacer montones de dinero, pues no os servira para enrentaros al miedo o al deseo.
 Incluso si llegais a ser ricos, si no aprendeis a manejar estas emociones, solo os habreis convertido en esclavos bien pagados.